EddyZuefflingen/WoW-Interupt-Blocker/README.md

 # How to use:
-- Change the variables "" and "" to your desire in the code
+- Change the variables "castbarLocation" and "interuptableCastbarColor" to your desire in the code
 - Compile
 - Have fun